Jens-Si/Taranis-Poti-Switch-Mod/README.md

 The x9d has a 5th potentiometer input on the lower PCB The easyest thing woud be to just wire up a potentiometer or a 3 position switch with two resistors (see folder "resistor-switch" for schematic)

 or you can go crazy and use a arduino micro to emulate the potentiometer.
 Then you can connect whatever you want to the arduino (in my case 2x 3-pos switches and one pushbutton) and use some if-statements to define the "position" of the "potentiometer".
-This can be done by generating a high-frequenzy PWM and a condensator to get a steady voltage.
+This can be done by generating a high-frequenzy PWM and a capacitor to get a steady voltage.
 By changing the duty cicle you can change the voltage.

 ## ToDo:
 1. Change timer1 to timer4 to get a even higher PPWM frequenzy.
-Then ther isn't the need for a large condensator to filter the signal and it shoud be more stable.
+Then ther isn't the need for a large capacitor to filter the signal and it shoud be more stable.
-2. Redefine the size of the condensator depending on the final PWM frequenzy
+2. Redefine the size of the capacitor depending on the final PWM frequenzy
 3. Clean up code for easyer modification

 ## Important Information: